juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

 NCCO + API = Many Good Things
 =============================

-.. class:: bigger

-  Combining the NCCOs to control program flow and the API calls to react to events allows us to create interesting and fully-featured applications.

 .. raw:: pdf

+    TextAnnotation "Combining the NCCOs to control program flow and the API calls to react to events allows us to create interesting and fully-featured applications."
   TextAnnotation "Some things can be done with either technique, but some things need one or the other!
 Expect to need both."

 ..
 Change to a standard page